STAT545-UBC-hw-2018-19/hw02-ziqiangt/readme.md

-# Hi, here is the STAT545 hw of ziqiang
+# Hi, here is the STAT545 hw2 of ziqiang

 ## Overview
 This file helps to navigate the directory for new vistors.
 You can click **[STAT545A](http://stat545.com/)** to view more details about this cource.